 In conjunction to French podcasts, French books and perzonalized French lessons, language apps are a great way to keep up your practice and establish good learning habits.
-While private lessons do provide you with the flexibility to learn at your own pace, language apps give you even more flexibility.
+While private lessons do provide you with the flexibility to learn at your own pace, language apps give you even more freedom.
 Indeed, the quick and simple lessons that they provide allow you to learn even in your downtime.

 Focused on speaking and listening, rather than tedious grammar rules, Pimsleur offers 30-minute lessons designed to complete on your commute.
 This app consists of numerous interactive audio lessons as well as optional activities.
 You will find flashcards and matching that allow you to see what you are learning in the audio.

-This app is also a good tool to improve your long-term memory of French.
-It is great resource to use to supplement the French lessons you are already taking.
+It is great resource to use to supplement the French lessons online you are already taking.
 It offers a 7-day free trial but does require a monthly subscription after that. ($14.95 per month)

 Often compared to Duolingo, Busuu breaks full language courses down into brief lessons.
-Aside from the similarities in structure, however, Busuu has a few key differences from Duolingo that might be more appealing.
-If you are looking for more grammar-focused exercises, Busuu will be a better option.
+Busuu has a few key differences from Duolingo that might be more appealing.
+If you are looking for more grammar-focused exercises, it’s a better option.

-Indeed, the focus on grammar in this app is a bit heavier than that of Duolingo.
-Also, Busuu allows you to customize your account based on what kind of French you are interested in learning.
+Indeed, Busuu allows you to customize your account based on what kind of French you are interested in learning.
 Lastly, Busuu also has a corporate aspect that allows you to connect and speak with other language learners.

 You can use the app for free, but like Duolingo, to access more activities a monthly subscription is required. ($9.99 for one month, $44.99 for six months, $69.99 for twelve months).

 Also structured around progressive lessons, this app places a large emphasis on the importance of speaking and dialogues.
-The lessons utilize different cognitive techniques proven to strengthen the user’s long-term memory of the language, such as “spaced repetition.”
-They also cater the lessons to whatever your native language is and try to incorporate lessons that work with all learning styles.
-In Babbel’s French course, there are currently over 50 courses, each containing 10-20 individual lessons.
+The lessons utilize different cognitive techniques proven to strengthen the user’s long-term memory of the language.
+They also cater the lessons to whatever your native language is.
+In Babbel’s French courses, there are currently over 50 courses, each containing 10-20 individual lessons.
 This app requires a monthly subscription but does have a free trial option. ($13.95 per month with cheaper prices for longer commitments)

 The curriculum of Brainscape Learn French is all about flashcards!
 However, this app is not just singular vocabulary words and translations.
 Each flashcard contains the target word(s) in a sentence.
-Therefore, you are able to grasp the context of the word and be exposed to French sentence structure as well.
-In addition, each flashcard also has audio so that you are able to hear the pronunciation, and grammar explanations so that you understand why the sentences work the way they do.
-Similar to Babbel, this app also places an emphasis on “spaced repetition”.
+Therefore, you can grasp the context of the word and be exposed to French sentence structure as well.
+In addition, each flashcard also has audio so that you are able to hear the pronunciation, and grammar explanations.

 The first level consisting of 10 flashcard decks is free, but to access more decks, you must pay a fee. ($9.99 per month, $41.99 per six months, $59.99 per twelve months, and $129.99 for a lifetime subscription)

 One of the more popular language apps on the market, Duolingo offers quick lessons in a game-like style.
-With this app, you will be able to practice vocabulary and conjugate verbs, as well as complete listening and speaking lessons.
-In the app, you progress through different checkpoints, unlocking more levels as you go.
-For example, the French course contains nine units with a total of over 700 lessons.
+You can practice vocabulary and conjugate verbs, as well as complete listening and speaking lessons.
+You progress through different checkpoints, unlocking more levels as you go.
 Any level of French speaker can use this app.
 When you create your account, you are given a placement exam to determine where you should begin.
 You can download the app to grasp the basics or use it to practice what you already know.
 This app is free, but to access many of the extra features, you do have to pay a monthly subscription. ($9.99 per month)